dviggiano/philos682/README.md

 GOOGLE_API_KEY=insert your API key here (generate at https://ai.google.dev/)
 ```

-> You can open the file from the command line using `notepad .env` on Windows or `nano .env` on macOS.
+> You can open the file from the command line using `nano .env` on macOS or `notepad .env` on Windows.

 Finally, set up your Python environment (this will allow you to execute code with functions defined by OpenAI and Google to query their LLMs):